Daniel S. Loeb: Early life and education

 Loeb is the son of Ronald and Clare (née Spark) Loeb.
-He is a descendant of Levi Yitzchok of Berditchev.
+He is a descendant of rabbi Levi Yitzchok of Berditchev.
 He was raised in Santa Monica, California, where he attended Palisades Charter High School.
 There he took AP classes, started a skateboard company, and was nicknamed "Milo Minderbinder" by one of his teachers (after a character in the novel Catch-22 who had a fascination with the stock market).
 His father was a partner at the Los Angeles law firm of Irell & Manella LLP and general counsel for Williams-Sonoma, Inc. Ronald Loeb also served as an outside director of Mattel, Inc. for over 30 years and during one period became interim president of Mattel.
 Clare Loeb, his mother, is a historian and independent scholar.

 Loeb's great-aunt, Ruth Handler, created the Barbie doll and co-founded Mattel Inc.

 Loeb attended the University of California, Berkeley for two years and subsequently graduated from Columbia University with a bachelor's degree in economics in 1983.
 At Columbia, he was a classmate of future President Barack Obama, whose presidential campaign he later offered significant financial support.
 By his senior year at Columbia, Loeb had made $120,000 in the stock market, but lost it all on an investment in a firm called Puritan-Bennett Inc. The loss taught him a lesson, he later said, in "overconcentrating positions".